jethrodaniel/mruby.zig/README.md

 See the `example-zig` step in [build.zig](build.zig), and [src/example.zig](src/example.zig).

-TODO: document creating and using custom gems
+TODO: document creating and using custom gems, using only a subset of the standard library, etc

 ## Contributing